Date Thesis Awarded

 We find that building such a laser in house is feasible with scan range up to 4 GHz.
 We also note that attention to external noise, through mechanical vibrations but more importantly through temperature drifts, is necessary to produce an ECDL with a stable optical frequency.

 Halkowski, Benjamin, "External Cavity Diode Laser for Ultra-cold Atom Experiments" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1221.